konturio/geocint-runner/README.md

 - Make sure you have source data always available.
 Do not store it locally on geocint - add a target to download data from S3 at least.
-- Try to run the pipeline at least once on your test branch, or create a simple short makefile for test_* tables in a separate a folder and run it, avoiding effect on running pipeline.
+- Try to run the pipeline at least once on your test branch, or create a simple short makefile for test_* tables in a separate folder and run it, avoiding effect on running pipeline.

 #### Technical details for **code review** checks: